networkoptix/nx_open/vms/distribution/standalone/vms_benchmark/files/readme.md

     falsely report issues like frame drops and stream lags.
 - Linux Host: If SSH is going to be used to connect to the Box, `ssh` and `sshpass` tools must be installed on the Host.
-    * To install these tools, run the command: `sudo apt install ssh sshpass`
+    * To install these tools, run the command: `sudo apt install openssh-client sshpass`
 - Windows Host: Firewall must be disabled completely to enable spawning virtual cameras in the isolated network.
 - VMS Server must be installed on the Box and VMS System must be set up via the Setup Wizard